microsoft/vscode-docs/docs/cpp/configure-intellisense.md

 Select one of the options available.
 You can return to the Configuration Quick Pick at any point to change which option is being configured for IntelliSense.

 If no options are available in the quick pick, there are multiple options to help you install a compiler which you can use for IntelliSense.
 On a Windows machine, select the “Help me install a compiler” option, which redirects you to the step-by-step walkthrough of how to install a C/C++ compiler.
-On a Mac or Linux machine, select "Install a compiler" and navigate through the prompts to have a compiler either the clang or GCC compiler installed on your machine.
+On a Mac or Linux machine, select "Install a compiler" and navigate through the prompts to have a compiler either the Clang or GCC compiler installed on your machine.

 ### Option 2.
 Edit your IntelliSense configurations

 Open your IntelliSense configuration by selecting **C/C++: Edit Configurations (UI)** from the Command Palette (`kb(workbench.action.showCommands)`).

-For configuring a compile_commands.json file, enter the full path of the compile_commands.json file into the Compile commands field.
-For example, if your compile_commands.json file is in the root of your workspace, use `${workspaceFolder}/compile_commands.json`.
+For configuring a `compile_commands.json` file, enter the full path of the `compile_commands.json` file into the Compile commands field.
+For example, if your `compile_commands.json` file is in the root of your workspace, use `${workspaceFolder}/compile_commands.json`.

 For configuring another extension, set the Configuration Provider field to the ID of the extension that provides IntelliSense configuration information.
-For example, use the VS Code extension ID `ms-vscode.cmake-tools` to provide configuration information from the CMake Tools extension.
+For example, use the VS Code extension ID `ms-vscode.cmake-tools` to provide configuration information from the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

 For configuring a compiler, set the "Compiler path" field to the full path of the compiler you're using to build your project.
 For example, when using the default install path for GCC on Linux, the compiler path is `/usr/bin/gcc`.
 Set the "IntelliSense mode" to the architecture-specific variant of the compiler you're using.
 If you're using a compiler that isn't supported by the C/C++ Extension, you can set the "IntelliSense mode" to `gcc-x64` or `clang-x64` to get IntelliSense for your project.
 You can also set the "Include path" to the path of any header files that aren't in your workspace or standard library path.